Zoledronic acid belongs to a group of drugs called bisphosphonates. It can be used to:

 - If you are having zoledronic acid to help prevent the cancer coming back, you will have an infusion once every 6 months for 3 to 5 years.

-- If you are having zoledronic acid to reduce pain or strengthen your bones, your doctor will talk to you about how long you may need to take it for.
+- If you are having zoledronic acid to reduce pain or strengthen your bones, your doctor will talk to you about how long you may need to have it for.
 You may need to have it for as long as it is working.
 It can take 2 to 3 months before you notice the full effects.

 - If you are having zoledronic acid to lower calcium levels in your blood, it is usually given as a single dose.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.

 You may get some of the side effects we mention, but you are unlikely to get all of them.
 If you are also having treatment with other cancer drugs, you may have some side effects that we have not listed here.
 Always tell your doctor, nurse or pharmacist about any side effects you have.